FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 High-Light (HL) or Low-Light (LL).
 Only 5 out of 12 known *Prochlorococcus* genetic clades have cultured representatives to date;
-HLI, HLII, LLI, LLII/III and LIV [@billerProchlorococcusStructureFunction2015].
-Current niches of *P. marinus* strains span ocean water columns [@veldhuisVerticalDistributionPigment1990;
+HLI, HLII, LLI, LLII/III and LIV [@mooreComparativePhysiologySynechococcus1995; @mooreCulturingMarineCyanobacterium2007; @billerProchlorococcusStructureFunction2015].
+Current niches of *P.marinus* strains span ocean water columns
+[@veldhuisVerticalDistributionPigment1990;
 @chisholmNovelFreelivingProchlorophyte1988;
 @partenskyProchlorococcusMarinePhotosynthetic1999] and extend into